IA Registered and Subscriber FAQ

 Delete your cookies: Here, delete the text files and the text files only.
 Then enter the “Low” folder and delete the text files there.
 Once you are finished, go back into “Folder Options,” uncheck the circle that’s marked “Show hidden files, folders, and drives,” check the box marked “Hide protected operating system files,” and click “Apply.”

-If you have cleared your cache and your cookies, but still experience logging in issues which have not been covered in the FAQs, please contact email@example.com and we will investigate your situation.
+If you have cleared your cache and your cookies, but still experience issues which have not been covered in the FAQs, please contact email@example.com and we will investigate your situation.
 There is a myriad of different settings which each computer and set up can have, so we may need more information in order to figure out your problem.